Highpoint2000/TEFLoggerApp/README.md

 ## Version 3.81 (only works on Android Smartphones!)

-- Added display of station logos in SVG format
+- Added display of station logos in SVG format and corrected position

 ## Installation notes: